Build Mode · · 16 min read

 The day the wire hits—and it will feel surreal when it does—you'll experience a strange mix of relief, grief, and anxiety.
 Relief that the uncertainty is over.
 Grief for the identity you've spent years building.
 Anxiety about whether you made the right choice.

 Then comes the adjustment.
 Having a boss after years of ownership.
 Asking permission for decisions you used to make unilaterally.
 Watching someone else's strategy reshape the business you built.
+This psychological transition is documented in depth in our guide on what founders do after exit.

 Some founders thrive in this transition.
 They wanted to step back, and the structure allows them to.
 Others find it intolerable within six months.